resocorp/electioncollation/DARK_MODE_IMPLEMENTATION.md

 ### Issue: Styles not applying
 **Solution**: Verify Tailwind config has `darkMode: ["class"]`

+## Recent Improvements (Latest Update)

+### **Enhanced Dark Mode - Soft & Readable**
+The dark mode has been significantly improved to address visibility and comfort issues:

+- ✅ **No More White-on-White**: All text elements now have explicit dark mode colors
+- ✅ **Soft Backgrounds**: Replaced harsh whites with comfortable blue-gray tones
+- ✅ **Improved Charts**: Bar and pie charts optimized for dark mode visibility
+- ✅ **Better Contrast**: All text meets WCAG AA standards without being harsh
+- ✅ **Consistent Colors**: Unified color temperature across all components

+### **Color Philosophy**
+- No pure white (#FFFFFF) or pure black (#000000)
+- Soft blue-gray tones (220° hue) for visual harmony
+- Lightness values: 12% (background), 16% (cards), 20% (accents)
+- Text: 88% lightness for primary, 60% for secondary

+See `DARK_MODE_IMPROVEMENTS.md` for detailed changes.

 ## Summary

-Dark mode is now fully functional across the Election Collation System.
+Dark mode is now fully functional across the Election Collation System with a professional, eye-friendly design.
 Users can toggle between light and dark modes, and the theme preference persists across sessions.
-All UI components have been updated to support dark mode with proper contrast and accessibility standards.
+All UI components have been updated to support dark mode with proper contrast, accessibility standards, and comfortable viewing experience.